UNDER CONSTRUCTION

 A dinner at Longbourn.
 She could not help but smile at the bustle it would produce – the dishes, the rearrangements, the fluttering of her sisters.
 Elizabeth was, in essence, a sociable creature.
 She flourished in society.
 Yes, she needed her escape sometimes, but she enjoyed gatherings; after all, she loved to laugh.

 Her mother was an eager strategist, such as when she made her own daughter leave on horseback, knowing it was going to rain.
 It was heartwarming, though, to see how Mr. Bingley fretted around her sister the evening she brought her down after dinner.
-This dinner may be one of her better ideas, she thought.
-Mr. Bingley was enthusiastic in nature, but a little help to bring him and Jane together could indeed help them fall more in love.
+He was enthusiastic by nature, but a little help in bringing him and Jane together could indeed help them grow more attached.

-Yet one idea would not leave her: Mr. Wickham and Mr. Darcy, seated under the same roof, at her father's table.
+One idea, however, would not leave her: Mr. Wickham and Mr. Darcy, seated under the same roof, at her father's table.
 What would it be like?
 A scene of civility forced and strained, or the cold disregard of two men whose histories were too bitter to be softened by courtesy?

 But even as she thought of it, her mind returned with indignation to the story itself.
 How was it possible that a man of Mr. Darcy's station – of education, fortune, and consequence – could so grievously wrong a friend's son?
 To deny him the living that had been promised, to cast him adrift without provision or regard, and all out of sheer pride and jealousy!
-The very contrast struck her: that Wickham, with so much frankness and good humour, should be left dependent upon his own efforts, while Darcy, with every advantage, seemed determined to employ his power only to mortify and oppress.
-It was enough to make her quite resolved that no amiable exterior could ever atone for such a defect of principle.
+The very contrast struck her: that Wickham, with so much frankness and good humour, should be left dependent upon his own efforts, while Mr. Darcy, with every advantage, seemed determined to employ his power only to mortify and oppress.

 Drawing her shawl closer about her, Elizabeth leaned back and allowed the flames to dance in her vision, mingling with her own rising curiosity.
-Saturday evening promised amusement enough, though perhaps not always of the comfortable sort.

-Elizabeth quickly changed into her morning dress, a more delicate one that was better suited for the indoors, leaving the back open for now.
+Elizabeth quickly changed into her morning dress, a more delicate one better suited for indoors, leaving the back open for now.
 With her usual light step, she ran and tapped at her sister's chamber door.
 Not waiting for an answer, she slipped in and found Jane still curled beneath the coverlet, the pale November sunshine just beginning to reach across the floor.

 "Jane, wake up!
 There is news to rouse even the soundest of sleepers.
 Mama is already in a flutter, and it concerns you most particularly."